 Juvenile shot on Peace Square in Virginia Beach

-Olin Carter III scored 21 points and Cameron Neubauer had 18 points and San Diego outlasted Portland's comeback attempt wit Dispatch says the emergency call came in at 9:35 p.m.
+Dispatch says the emergency call came in at 9:35 p.m.
 When police arrived on the scene, they found a boy suffering from a gunshot wound.
+Police said the victim is between the ages of 14 and 17.
+His injuries are non-life threatening.

 Comments